 There’s regular pub food, and then there’s Japanese izakaya food.
 It’s a combination of snack food and delicious Japanese dishes.

-Yaki onigiri is no exception, as it’s a tasty and savory grilled rice ball with a fluffy and sticky interior glazed with a soy or miso umami flavored sauce.
+So when the Japanese want to get their SNACK on, they get themselves a tasty and savory grilled rice ball with a fluffy and sticky interior that’s glazed with a soy or miso umami flavored sauce.

 In this post we'll cover: